-Requests for printed copies of the proxy materials should be made no later than October 29, 2008 to ensure that they will be received in time for you to cast your vote on a timely basis.
+Requests for printed copies of the proxy materials should be made no later than November 2, 2010 to ensure that they will be received in time for you to cast your vote on a timely basis.
+Please note that the Notice is not a proxy card or a ballot, and any attempt to vote your shares by marking and returning the Notice will be ineffective.

 If you properly complete and deliver your proxy (whether electronically, by mail or by telephone) and it is received by 11:59 p.m.
-Eastern Time on November 11, 2008, your proxy (one of the individuals named on your proxy card) will vote your shares as you have directed.
+Eastern Time on November 15, 2010, your proxy (one of the individuals named on your proxy card) will vote your shares as you have directed.
 If you sign, date and return the proxy card but do not specify how your shares are to be voted, then your proxy will vote your shares as follows:

-- FOR the proposal to fix the number of members of our Board of Directors at eight; - FOR the election of the eight nominees named below under "Election of Directors;" and - FOR approval of the amendment to the 2006 Plan to increase the number of shares of common stock authorized for issuance thereunder.
+- FOR the proposal to fix the number of members of our Board of Directors at nine; - FOR the election of the nine nominees named below under "Election of Directors;" - FOR approval of the amendment to the 2006 Plan to increase the number of shares of common stock of common stock authorized for issuance thereunder by 4,000,000; and - FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending June 30, 2011.